jimothydoe001/tunefind-to-mp3/README.md

 once it is finished, copy the list into a file
 ```
 ### To Do:
-*save the list to a file
+*save the list to a file <br>

-*add a youtube-dl option to download the songs
+*add a youtube-dl option to download the songs<br>

-*add the option to download the mp3 files into different directories that are sorted by season & episode
+*add the option to download the mp3 files into different directories that are sorted by season & episode<br>

 ## Original Author:
 https://github.com/SRG27/TuneFindToGMusic